bripkens/janus-plugin/README.md

 interface leverages [Jenkins CI](http://jenkins-ci.org/) as a platform to achieve a seamless integration with existing company toolsets.

+# Integration Test Configuration

+JIRA and Confluence need to be running for the integration tests.
+Both should share the user database and accessible over locahost.
+JIRA should be running under localhost:47623 and Confluence under localhost:47624.
+The admin account should have the name `janustestadmin` with password `janusRocks`.

 # Deployment

 ## Prerequisites